-- Park the machine on a level surface. - 2.
-Raise the loader arms and install the cylinder locks.
+- 1. Park the machine on a level surface and engage the parking brake. - Raise the loader arms and install the cylinder locks.

 Note: If you must remove the hood without raising the loader arms, be very careful not to damage the hood or hydraulic hoses as you maneuver the hood out from under the arms.